codacy/docs/docs/coverage-reporter/index.md

         </td>
         <td>
             <p>Make sure that the <a href="../repositories-configure/managing-branches/">branch or target branch for pull requests is enabled on Codacy</a>.</p>
-            <p>If Codacy is already analyzing the branch, make sure that the Codacy Coverage Reporter <href="troubleshooting-coverage-cli-issues/#commit-detection">detects the correct commit SHA-1 hash</a> for the uploaded coverage data.</p>
+            <p>If Codacy is already analyzing the branch, make sure that the Codacy Coverage Reporter <a href="troubleshooting-coverage-cli-issues/#commit-detection">detects the correct commit SHA-1 hash</a> for the uploaded coverage data.</p>
         </td>
     </tr>
     <tr>